emrgnt-cmplxty/fermi/docs/docs/6.integrator/accounts.md

 }
 ```

-that indicates it wants to transfer 1 Axion to `bowen`.
+that indicates it wants to transfer 1 Fermi to `bowen`.
 Notice that this transaction only records the action
 but does not perform the actual transfer.
 The transaction result is as follows:

 <details>